Featured Case Study: Oil & Gas

 - Active owner interference

-Based on Rhodes’ analysis of impacts and schedule delays, the joint venture submitted a formal EOT request to the owner, in addition to a request for $45 million in cost overruns.
-Rhodes provided support in reviewing and responding to the owner’s response to the EOT.
-Rhodes participated in meetings with the owner and also presented the EOT to the owner.
+Based on The Rhodes Group’s analysis of impacts and schedule delays, the joint venture submitted a formal EOT request to the owner, in addition to a request for $45 million in cost overruns.
+The Rhodes Group provided support in reviewing and responding to the owner’s response to the EOT, and participated in meetings with the owner and also presented the EOT to the owner.